Man charged over Bondi Beach terror attack

 Police said early indications pointed to a “terrorist attack inspired by ISIS”.

-Akram, who remains under police guard in hospital, will face a Sydney local court’s bail division on Wednesday.
+Akram, who remains under police guard in hospital, will face a Sydney local court’s bail division via video link on Wednesday.

 The first funerals of the victims took place on Wednesday, including that of London-born Rabbi Eli Schlanger.